Tag: Marriage counseling for men

 I’m A Good Guy, Why Doesn’t My Wife Want Me?

-This article is for the “good” husband who wants to turn his marriage around.
+I know you’re a great provider and all-around good guy….but, your wife isn’t impressed.
+In fact, she might even be asking for space or ready to file for divorce.
 I’ll introduce you to a former client and share how he saved his marriage.
-Many men have thought, I’m a good guy, why doesn’t my wife want me?
-But few have realized being “good” isn’t what attracts her.
+Many men have thought, “I’m a good guy, why doesn’t my wife want me?”
+But few have realized that being “good” isn’t what attracts her.

 YouTube player